Email Security

 Some of the more common techniques used for data exfiltration include:

 There are a few ways that cybercriminals can profit from data exfiltration.
 Bad actors may steal data outright to gain access to personal or financial accounts and insider business information, or they may sell that data on the black market.
 Alternatively, they may use data exfiltration to supercharge their ransomware efforts.
 Typically, in a ransomware attack, cybercriminals will encrypt data or otherwise make it inaccessible until the victim organization pays them to restore data access.
-But, as explained in a March 2022 alert from the FBI, ransomware gangs are now combining encryption with data theft.[3]
+In addition, ransomware gangs may combine encryption with data theft.
 They are fortifying their efforts with so-called double extortion, threatening to leak or sell an organization’s data if a payment is not made.

 Types of Exfiltrated Data